rwynn/wellington/README.md

 By default the system will have 1 admin user with credentials (admin/admin).

-You can login at http://localhost:8080.
+You can login at http://localhost:8080 or simply http://localhost if using Docker.

 You can register new users by clicking the Register link before login.